AlexYelisieiev/advanced-speech-transcription/README.md

 ## Introduction 📖

-The Advanced Speech Transcription App aims for precise yet fast speech recognition using multiple threads for each phrase recorded.
+The Advanced Speech Transcription App aims for offline, precise yet fast speech recognition using multiple threads for each phrase recorded.

 It uses Whisper models **locally**.